Growing up, my family drilled into my head that the road to success was good grades, a prominent school, and getting a great job.

 If you mess up, it’s your fault.
 If you succeed, it’s your victory.

-The faster you accept that everything is YOUR responsibility, the faster you’ll be on the right path.
+The faster you accept that everything is YOUR responsibility, the quicker you’ll be on the right path.

 We are also used to making excuses for everything—even for stuff that is FUN!